sjacobo3/modernwebdev/README.md

 ## Features

 - ✏️ Logged-in users can **create, edit, and delete course reviews** by department and course number
+- 📋 **Filter** reviews by department
-- 🔒 One review per course per user (with ability to update/delete)
+- 🔒 One review per course per user
 - 📩 Built-in **messaging feature** for users to connect with each other
-- 🔍 Plans for future development: **4-year academic planner**, course filtering, and rating insights
+- 🔍 Plans for future development: **4-year academic planner** and rating insights

 ## Built With